 Weak economic growth, uneven access to development, and burgeoning populations have led to an explosion of informal settlements in Nairobi, most notably Kibera, Korogocho, Mathare, and Mukuru.
 These disadvantaged, low-income settlements are densely populated: more than 2.5 million people live in about two hundred informal settlements across the city, representing some 60 percent of Nairobi's population yet occupying just 6 percent of its land area.
-Henya's 2009 census places this population at closer to three million.
+Kenya's 2009 census places this population at closer to three million.
 The populations of these communities continue to grow rapidly.
 This growth is driven on the one hand by educational and employment opportunities in the city and on the other by restrictive land ownership that in combination make acquiring land very difficult for all but the wealthiest and politically connected.
-The set of the set of
+In the overall work, the concern is about the absence of claimed spaces for youth in Kenya within which they can operate based on their agendas and goals without being co-opted or directed by others based on other agendas.
 The disadvantaged settlement areas continue to mushroom because no viable living alternatives exist for those migrating into the city.
 Most households live on less than \$1 per day.
 Because service delivery by the government is poor, employment, health, education, and security are not enough to meet the needs of these growing populations.